Within-Dataset Disclosure Risk for Differential Privacy: Releasing Epsilon Privately and Bounding Privacy Loss Across Queries

 Since \texttt{Find-$\epsilon$-from-RDR} finds $\epsilon$ in a data-dependent manner, releasing the chosen $\epsilon$ directly may reveal additional information about the within-dataset individuals.
 Therefore, a modification of the algorithm is needed to preserve the DP guarantee if the controller wants to release both $\epsilon$ and DP output $o$ to the analyst.

-\mypar{Key Idea} The \texttt{Find-$\epsilon$-from-RDR} algorithm tests each candidate $\epsilon$ in descending order and chooses the largest $\epsilon$ that passes the threshold ($\tau_p$) specified by the controller.
-Our key idea is to make the threshold differentially private: we leverage the Sparse Vector Technique (SVT)~\cite{dwork2009complexity} to test candidate $\epsilon$ and release the \emph{first} $\epsilon$ that \emph{approximately} passes the threshold, so releasing it preserves DP.
+\mypar{Key Idea} The \texttt{Find-$\epsilon$-from-RDR} algorithm iterates through candidate $\epsilon$ values and selects the first one satisfying the controller's privacy preference, \ie $f(RDR) \ge \tau$.
+Our key idea is to make this selection process itself differentially private.
+We leverage the Sparse Vector Technique (SVT)~\cite{dwork2009complexity} to test candidate $\epsilon$ values and release the first value such that $f(RDR)$ \emph{approximately} passes the threshold, thereby ensuring releasing $\epsilon$ preserves DP.

 \mypar{The SVT algorithm} Algorithm~\ref{alg:svt} shows the standard SVT algorithm~\footnote{The algorithm from ~\cite{lyu2016understanding} has an additional parameter $c$ (the maximum number of queries the algorithm can answer $\top$).
 We set $c = 1$, since we only need one positive answer for our modified algorithm.} proposed by ~\citeauthor{lyu2016understanding}~\cite{lyu2016understanding}, which we will incorporate into our algorithm.
 SVT takes a dataset, a stream of queries (each with a global sensitivity of at most $\Delta_{svt}$), threshold $\tau$, and privacy parameter $\epsilon_{svt}$ that is divided into $\epsilon_{svt}'$ and $\epsilon_{svt}''$ (\ie $\epsilon_{svt} = \epsilon_{svt}' + \epsilon_{svt}''$), then releases a stream of answers indicating whether each query output is above or below the threshold.
 The algorithm works by first initializing a Laplacian noise $\rho$ scaled to $\Delta_{svt} / \epsilon_{svt}'$ (line~\ref{algo:svt:line1}).
 For each query, it generates another term of Laplacian noise scaled to $2\Delta_{svt} / \epsilon_{svt}''$ and adds the noise to the query output.
 Then the algorithm compares the noisy query output with the noisy threshold (line~\ref{algo:svt:line3}); if it is above or equal to the threshold, the algorithm outputs $\top$ indicating the query output \emph{approximately} passes the threshold, otherwise, it outputs $\bot$.
 Overall, the algorithm satisfies $\epsilon_{svt}$-DP.